zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 > He argues that war has a positive, ethical function: it reminds individuals of their mortality and their connection to a larger collective (the State), shaking society out of its complacent focus on individual self-interest.
 While not arguing that peace is violence, Hegel sees conflict as a necessary and rational force that is intertwined with the development and preservation of an ethical order.

 I woulnd't go so far as to argue that war as an open definition is positive.
 However, a war could be fought against without violence.
-In the sense in which there's conflict (represented by the symbolical and material social-relations of war) and eventual movement towards peaceful resolution.
+In the sense in which there's conflict (presented by the symbolical and material social-relations of war) and eventual movement towards peaceful resolution.

 Here we need to be careful not to confuse it with the "peace" managed by capitalism, in marxist terms: